Anisotropic Reflections In The Real World

 If we look at the doorstop close, we could think of the doorstop as a collection of rounded surfaces, each that contains a reflection of the light overhead.
 If you had only a single coil, you'd see a single reflection, but now place a second coil beside the first coil, you now have two reflections side by side.
 But it's not the exact same reflection, since the surfaces are at slightly different angles to the thing it's reflecting.
 Put a whole bunch of them together, and then move back until you can't see the bumps anymore, you'll see now a reflection of a perfectly round light that looks like a long, thin light.

-Here's a cg example of the same phenomenon, here's a single coil reflecting an overhead light source.
+Here's a CG example of the same phenomenon, here's a single coil reflecting an overhead light source.

 Figure 10